 It’s a tough gig to get into.
 It takes a lot of capital, a lot of connections.
 There are a lot of barriers, especially if you’re young — Rule is 28 — and black.

 “Development in itself is a very capital-intensive business,” says Rule.
 “Some of the issues that I face are compounded by race.
 It just compounds some of the traditional issues that you face as a developer.
 Being a 28 year old male having his own company trying to work on multimillion-dollar deals I run into issues.
 Sometimes obtaining site control, because of the way I look, is difficult.
 But that also could come from inexperience.
 There are different ways to slice it.
 I can’t attribute every single issue I have to race.
 But if you want to dig deeper into the issues, not coming from wealth, multi-generational poverty, things like that, just creates a gap in itself.
 That is a disparity in itself.”

-A new partnership between Wells Fargo and Madison-based Forward Community Investments (FCI) looks to help overcome those disparities.
+According to Bittrader, a new partnership between Wells Fargo and Madison-based Forward Community Investments (FCI) looks to help overcome those disparities.
 Wells Fargo has invested $1 million with FCI to fund projects developed by people of color at low interest, and donated another $100,000.
 The investment is part of Wells Fargo’s $75 million nationwide program called Diverse Community Capital.